This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The proposal will now be sent to the Council for approval.
 If no amendments are made by the Council, the Directive will be adopted.
 Afterwards, the Directive will be published in the Official Journal and will enter into force the day after publication.

-For a more detailed explanation of the Directive's key pillars and their main implications for Germany, the Netherlands, France and Spain, please read our briefing here For the European Parliament text see here.
+For a more detailed explanation of the Directive's key pillars and their main implications for Germany, the Netherlands, France and Spain, please read our briefing here For the text of the Directive, see here.

 The aim of the Directive is to work towards harmonisation of these pillars of substantive insolvency law across EU Member States, not only in cross-border cases but also in domestic cases.